 One common misconception about investing is that stocks are for rich people only.
 But that’s not the case.
 In fact, anyone can enter the world of the stock market as long as you are up for its risks and challenges.

 You stand a good chance to earn a profit when you invest in stocks.
-When you put your money on a reputable company stock, you become a part owner of that company no matter how small your shares are.
-Stock market takes advantage of a country’s growing economy.
+When you put your money on reputable company stock, you become a part-owner of that company no matter how small your shares are.
+The stock market takes advantage of a country’s growing economy.
 Economic growth drives more revenues to corporations.
 The success of the company you invested in becomes your success too.

 There are multiple ways to earn.
 You can be a day trader or a long-term investor.
 Day traders do multiple transactions of buying and selling in a day and can make money in minutes.
 They take advantage of short-term trends.
 This is riskier though because you have to monitor every movement of a single stock and be mindful of the current events influencing the market.
 Long-term investors buy stocks with the intention of holding it believing that its value will continue to rise and increase over a period of time.

 Investors also enjoy regular income from dividends.
-A dividend is a portion of a company’s earnings that are distributed to their shareholders.
+A dividend is a portion of a company’s earnings that are distributed to its shareholders.
 This is a good source of passive income.

 Easy to Buy and Easy to Sell

 Who said it is hard to co-own a prestigious corporation?
-Stock market makes it easy to buy shares of companies.
+The stock market makes it easy to buy shares of companies.
 You don’t necessarily need to be rich, you can buy shares at your own pace, time, and budget.
-Stock market makes it easy to sell your shares too.
+The stock market makes it easy to sell your shares too.
 Stocks are highly liquid giving you the flexibility to pull out your money when a need arises.